U.S. Small Business Administration.

 - Technical assistance

-Accordingly, for the reasons stated in the preamble, SBA proposes to amend 13 CFR part 125 as follows:
+Accordingly, for the reasons stated in the preamble, SBA is amending 13 CFR part 125 as follows:

 PART 125—GOVERNMENT CONTRACTING PROGRAMS